healer-125/porag/README.md

 ## How It Works

-PoRAG follows a standard RAG workflow:
+ProRAG follows a standard RAG workflow:

 1. **Document Ingestion** — Text is read from a `.txt` file and split into overlapping chunks using `RecursiveCharacterTextSplitter` with configurable delimiters (e.g. `!`, `?`).